Light Weight Deflectometer (LWD) Zorn ZFG 3000 Overview

 Light Weight Deflectometer’s (LWD’s) are a light weight, portable tool used to determine the stiffness of unbound materials (subgrade/subsoils and base layers, granular layers & backfilling materials) or partially bound material (e.g. stabilised) during construction or pavement rehabilitation.
 For example, for a highway to perform well over the long term, its soil and aggregate layers need to provide a stiff, stable foundation.
 Inspections are required during construction to ensure that pavement foundation materials have been compacted enough to ensure this condition.

-The advantages of the Zorn ZFG 3000 Light Weight Deflectometer (LWD) include:
+The other advantages of the Zorn ZFG 3000 Light Weight Deflectometer (LWD) include:

-- Providing a more representative picture of a pavement’s ability to handle traffic loads than laboratory density measurements
+- Providing a more representative picture of a pavement’s ability to handle traffic loads than density or CBR measurements

 - No manual recording of data – results date/time stamped and GPS located so data recording / transposition errors eliminated)

-- Results immediately available – no construction delay
+- Results immediately available so decisions can be made on-site with no construction delay

 - Time saving in testing and getting results (a maximum of 3 minutes per measuring point)

-- Immediate connection between ZFG device and iPhone/iPad and Android Smartphones/Tablets
+- Immediate wireless connection between ZFG device and iPhone/iPad and Android Smartphones/Tablets

 - Results Viewer App for data and graphs – compatible with iPhone/iPad and Android Smartphones/Tablets.
 Connect GPS data from your ZFG device with Google maps.
-Send data from your phone to your PC for further analysis and presentation using the ZORN Software
+Send data from your phone to your PC / remote engineering support for further analysis, decision making and presentation using the ZORN Software.

 - Data interpretation software allows data storage, analysis and manipulation and easy inclusion into reports

-- Safer for inspectors: Less time kneeling near traffic at a construction site means fewer accidents
+- Safer for field technicians: Less time testing near traffic at the construction site

 - Direct deflection readings: accelerometer directly connected to the base plate